 How Many Moles Are In 25.0 Grams Of Water

 How Many Moles Are in 25.0 Grams of Water?
-A Comprehensive Guide
+A full breakdown

 Understanding Moles and Molar Mass

 The molar mass of a substance is the mass of one mole of that substance, expressed in grams per mole (g/mol).
 It's essentially the average atomic mass of all the atoms in a molecule, considering the isotopes and their abundance.
-For example, the molar mass of carbon (C) is approximately 12.01 g/mol, while the molar mass of oxygen (O) is approximately 16.00 g/mol.
+To give you an idea, the molar mass of carbon (C) is approximately 12.But 01 g/mol, while the molar mass of oxygen (O) is approximately 16.
+00 g/mol.

 Calculating the Molar Mass of Water (H₂O)